rocky-linux/documentation/docs/guides/virtualization/vmware_tools.md

 sudo ./vmware-install.pl

 A previous installation of VMware Tools has been detected.
-A previous installation of VMware Tools has been detected.

 The previous installation was made by the tar installer (version 4).